Construction Site Fall Protection Guide

 Speaking of scaffolds, scissor lifts are covered by the scaffold regulation, so you don’t need to be tied-off (unless your site has a requirement to do so) as long as you are completely surrounded by rails.
 This includes closing the gate or hooking the chain.
 Fail to do so and you are out of compliance.
 Aerial lifts get their own section in the scaffold regulation.
 The long and short of it?
 Tie-off.
 From the moment you are in the basket until the moment you exit the basket, tie-off using the provided anchor points.
 Do not wrap your lanyard around a rail or tie off to anything that is not designed to be an anchor.
 Check your operator’s manual if you can’t find your anchors.
 In fact, check your operator’s manual anyway…just because.

 And, with all lifts, keep your feet on the surface of the work platform.
 Do not climb the rails.
 Do not use a step ladder.
-Do not stand on your partner’s back (oh, come on, you don’t think they’d do this?) – keep your feet on the platform.
+Keep both of your feet on the platform.
 Both of them.

 We’re at the top.
 The roof is being installed.
 Roofing fall protection rules can be as confusing, if not more confusing, than steel erection rules.
 Warning line and monitor systems may ONLY be used for roofers doing roofing work.
 (See this article: When is a Warning Line Sufficient Fall Protection?)
 So, if you are the roofing contractor, be prepared to let the HVAC guy know that your flags do not make him compliant and your monitor is not responsible for his workers.
 Remember that a roof monitor must be able to communicate with and see everyone he/she is responsible for and must have no responsibilities that take away from his/her duties.